smilebook/headfirstdp/README.md

-I'm reading the book Head First Design Patterns,The book describes the examples by Java.What I do is trying to implement the examples by C++.
+I'm reading the book Head First Design Patterns,but the book describes the examples by Java.
+I'm trying to implement the examples by C++.
 												----smilebook